 At the moment, Koa’ki Meiru is the most popular and arguably the best deck in the meta, and, unfortunately, is also an unfavorable match up for Vampires.
-Winning this match up often boils down to opening with a defensive tech like Sphere Kuriboh or Enemy Controller more than we would like.
+Winning this match up often boils down to opening with a defensive tech like Sphere Kuriboh, Enemy Controller, or Paleozoic Canadia more than we would like.

 Should you go first, you will ideally want to set up a Vampire Takeover play to get three monsters on board to protect you from a potential Turn 2 OTK.
 You want to flip up Vampire Takeover the instant your opponent summons Koa’ki Meiru Urnight to avoid having Takeover negated by the Koa’ki Meiru Sandman that Urnight summons from the deck.
 Against just a trio of Urnight, Sandman, and Koa’ki Meiru Maximus, you can often survive the OTK attempt with 3 monsters on board.
 Unfortunately, more Koa’ki Meiru decks are starting to main Koa’ki Meiru Ice, which can remove your special summoned Vampires and clear the way for their OTK.
-This is where starting with a Sphere Kuriboh, etc becomes incredibly important; the former can halt the OTK while the latter can stop the Urnight upon summon from recruiting another monster from the deck.
+This is where starting with a Sphere Kuriboh, Paleozoic Canadia, etc becomes incredibly important; the former can halt the OTK while the latter can stop the Urnight upon summon from recruiting another monster from the deck.

 On the bright side, if you’re able to survive their Turn 2 onslaught, and they don’t open with multiple forms of disruption, then you should be able to take control of the game.
 The main weakness of Koa’ki Meiru is the deck’s weak late game and top decks.
 If they blow their load and fail to OTK, then they most likely won’t have enough resources left to maintain their field presence in the following turns.
 Furthermore, as a Vampire player, you have access to a guaranteed Enemy Controller from KaibaCorp Bling next turn to cheese the win as well as good old Vampire Vamp, who can give Maximus the “good succ” after a whiffed OTK.